 More research is needed to determine whether vitamins or other nutrients may help ease asthma symptoms in people who have a deficiency.
 Three that seem promising include:

 - Antioxidants.
 People with severe asthma appear to have decreased levels of these protective nutrients found in fruits and vegetables.
-Antioxidants such as vitamin C, vitamin A and magnesium may have some effect on asthma by boosting the immune system.
+Antioxidants such as magnesium, vitamin C and vitamin E may have some effect on asthma, but more study is needed.

 - Omega-3 fatty acids.
-Found in several types of fish, healthy oils containing omega-3s may reduce the inflammation that leads to asthma symptoms, but the verdict's still out.
+Found in several types of fish, healthy oils containing omega-3s may reduce the inflammation that leads to asthma symptoms.
 They also appear to have a number of other health benefits.
-It isn't clear whether omega-3s from vegetable sources have the same beneficial effects as omega-3s found in fish.
+It isn't clear whether omega-3s from vegetable sources, such as flaxseed and canola oil, have the same beneficial effects as omega-3s found in fish.

 - Vitamin D. Some people with severe asthma have a vitamin D deficiency.
 Researchers are exploring whether vitamin D may reduce asthma symptoms in some people.

-In most cases, more well-designed studies are needed before researchers can make a clear judgment about which complementary and alternative asthma therapies are likely to help.
-If you do decide to try any complementary or alternative treatment for asthma, talk to your doctor about it first — and don't stop prescribed medications or other medical treatment.
-Some complementary and alternative treatments may be beneficial when used in combination with traditional medical treatment, but they aren't a substitute for prescribed medications and advice from your doctor.
+More well-designed studies are needed before researchers can make a clear judgment about which complementary and alternative asthma therapies are likely to help.
+Talk to your doctor before trying any complementary or alternative asthma treatments, and don't stop prescribed medications or other medical treatment.